 Originating SP and RespOrg are different entities.
+(RespOrgs are equivalent to TNSPs in the SHAKEN framework in relation to the assignment and management of TFNs)

-RespOrg reserves 800-555-1212 from the pool of available numbers within the SMS/800 TFN Registry.
+RespOrg reserves 800-555-1212 from the pool of available numbers within the TFNR.

 RespOrg assigns 800-555-1212 to Enterprise Customer.